slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/FastANI_Linux_log.md

                    -o : output_file_name

-       Note: visualize.py is designed to do comparative plots of prokaryotic genomes having the size less than 10Mb.
+       Note: For every visualization grid, visualize.py is designed to do comparative plots of prokaryotic genomes having the size less than 10Mb.